saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 **Specifics for Android Virtual and Real Devices:**

-If set to `true` it does:
+If `noReset` is set to `true`:
-- not stop the app after a test/session,
+* The app does not stop after a test/session.
-- not clear app data between tests/sessions,
+* The app data will not be cleared between tests/sessions.
-- not uninstall apk after a test/session
+* Apk will not be uninstalled after a test/session.

 **Specifics for iOS Virtual:**

-If set to `true` it does:
+If `noReset` set to `true`:
-- not stop the app after a test/session,
+* The app will not stop after a test/session.
-- not clear app data between tests/sessions,
+* The app will not clear between tests/sessions.
-- not uninstall apk after a test/session
+* Apk will not be uninstalled after a test/session.

 **Specifics for iOS Real Devices:**